Lasercl/lasercl.github.io/README.md

 ## Legacy site

 The original no-build, multi-page static HTML/Tailwind-CDN version of this portfolio is preserved under `legacy/`.
-It is not part of the build; see `MIGRATION_PLAN.md` for the full migration plan and `.docs/` for design documentation (e.g. the interactive 3D hero redesign).
+It is not part of the build; see `MIGRATION_PLAN.md` for the full migration plan and `.docs/` for design documentation (e.g. the interactive 3D hero redesign)..